chassell/trafficserver/doc/reference/configuration/parent.config.en.rst

 .. configfile:: parent.config

-The :file:`parent.config` file identifies the parent proxies used in an cache hierarchy.
+The :file:`parent.config` file identifies the parent proxies or origins used in an cache hierarchy.
 Use this file to perform the following configuration:

 -  Set up parent cache hierarchies, with multiple parents and parent failover
+-  Configure multiple parent origin servers.
 -  Configure selected URL requests to bypass parent proxies

 Traffic Server uses the :file:`parent.config` file only when the parent